isadrtdinov/grokking-reproduction/README.md

 ## Running MNIST experiments

-Code for MNIST experiments is stored in `code/mnist` folder. `mnist_run.py` file is intended for launching training on MNIST for multiple weight decays and learning rates. `original_setup.py` in a launching file that contains all hyperparameters for setup proposed by authors, while `extended_setup.py` stores hyperparameters for our larger setup.
+Code for MNIST experiments is stored in `code/mnist` folder. `mnist_run.py` file is intended for launching training on MNIST for multiple weight decays and learning rates. `original_setup.py` is a launching file that contains all hyperparameters for setup proposed by authors, while `extended_setup.py` stores hyperparameters for our larger setup.
 The notebook `mnist_plotting.ipynb` contains the code for visualization of results from this work.
 To launch the experiments, follow this list of commands in shell:

 ```shell
 cd code/mnist